tomstreeter/crankykit/README.md

 ## About Kirby CMS

-I'm a big fan of [Kirby CMS] (https://getkirby.com).
+I'm a big fan of [Kirby CMS](https://getkirby.com).
 It's a great piece of software backed by a great little company and a community of loyal users.
 I have no connection with them except as a happily *paying* customer.  *Kirby is not free software*.
 If you're going to use it in a public environment, you need to buy a license either directly from them or through a Kirby plugin author's website (same price, just helps support the Kirby ecoystem).
-You can find [everything you'd ever want to know] (https://getkirby.com/license/2022-03-15) about licensing Kirby on their website.
+You can find [everything you'd ever want to know](https://getkirby.com/license/2022-03-15) about licensing Kirby on their website.

 ## <a name="submodules">Installation</a>